ELIGANT-TN -- ELI Gamma Above Neutron Threshold: The Thermal Neutron setup: Source tests

-A first set of source measurements was performed using a \ac{PuBe} source available at the institute \cite{Soderstrom2021}.
-The listed activity of the \ac{PuBe} source was $2.27\times10^{5}$~n/s, according to the import certificate to Romania dated May 7, 1976.
+A first set of source measurements was performed using a {\ac{PuBe}} source available at the institute \cite{Soderstrom2021}.
+The listed activity of the {\ac{PuBe}} source was $2.27\times10^{5}$~n/s, according to the import certificate to Romania dated May 7, 1976.
 The active volume was in the form of a cylinder with an 8~mm diameter and 8~mm height.

 The \ac{ELIGANT-TN} setup was read out by two CAEN V1725 digitisers with PHA firmware, revision 4.15\_139.08.
 The data was collected for 10~minutes, giving $4.90\times10^{7}$ counts in the full array.
 In these measurements, the data was collected with a \ac{DAQ} computer running the proprietary CoMPASS software by CAEN via an optical link through a \ac{PCIe} board.
-The distribution of these counts within the rings was $2.35\times10^{7}$ counts in Ring~1, $1.20\times10^{7}$ counts in Ring~2, and $1.35\times10^{7}$ counts in Ring~3.
+The distribution of these counts within the rings was $2.35\times10^{7}$ counts in Ring~{A}, $1.20\times10^{7}$ counts in Ring~{B}, and $1.35\times10^{7}$ counts in Ring~{C}. {The typical rejection rates due to pileup was 1.42\% for Ring~A, 0.68\% for Ring~B, and 0.43\% for Ring~C. This was the main source of dead-time in the measurement.}

-A typical pulse-height spectrum collected with the \ac{PuBe} source is shown in Figure~\ref{fig:he3_spectrum}, where the characteristic features of a ${}^{3}$He pulse-height spectrum are visible.
+A typical pulse-height spectrum collected with the {\ac{PuBe}} source is shown in Figure~\ref{fig:he3_spectrum}, where the characteristic features of a ${}^{3}$He pulse-height spectrum are visible.

 At an energy of 765~keV, we have the peak corresponding to the total energy collection, with a width of 12.4\% \ac{FWHM}.
 In addition, the characteristic wall-effect thresholds, when the proton and triton daughter products of the capture reaction, with kinetic energies of 573~keV and 191~keV, respectively, collide with the wall of the counter.
 At the lowest energies, we can see the typical noise from $\gamma$ rays that partially deposit a small amount of energy in the ${}^{3}$He gas.